1. UAV selection:

 6. Keep your human operators in good shape:

 A tool is only as good as the person wielding it.
 Ensure your security team has a comprehensive training program emphasizing flight skills, situational awareness, threat recognition, and data interpretation.
-Also, such training and skill development are continuous and repeated regularly.
+Also, such training and skill development should be continuous and repeated regularly.
 It will help ensure operators can effectively utilize the technology at their disposal and improve security as time passes rather than rely on outdated practices and protocols.
 Encourage the team to learn about new technologies and speak up about opportunities.
 Did you know acoustic sensors can drastically enhance situational awareness in areas with limited visibility, providing proper setup and analytics?

 7. Don't neglect maintenance and redundancy:

 As with most other processes, a sustainable maintenance and inspection regime needs to be implemented.
 It will help ensure the drones remain in optimal operating condition.
 Some measures should include backup drones and spare parts availability to minimize disruptions and ensure uninterrupted surveillance capabilities.
-The same applies to payloads, so if you use seismic sensors to detect potential underground activities, then regular calibration and testing is a must.
+The same applies to payloads, so if you use seismic sensors to detect potential underground activities, then regular calibration and testing are a must.

 8. Legal and Regulatory Compliance: